rlee0525/PokeColors/README.md

 PokeColors is built on HTML Canvas using JavaScript and jQuery.
 It provides users with hex-codes of 151 original Pokemon.
 Perfect for designing and being creative with color choices.

-SVG are hosted on CDN to avoid Cross-Origin Resource Sharing (CORS) tainting the canvas.
+SVG are hosted on CDN to avoid Cross-Origin Resource Sharing (CORS) from tainting the canvas.

 ```JavaScript
 this.img = new Image();